Velma96/week3-code-challenge/README.md

-# Flatdango
+# Movie Swift

-Flatdango is a movie ticket purchasing application that allows users to browse available movies, view detailed information about each movie, and purchase tickets.
+Movie Swift is a movie ticket purchasing application that allows users to browse available movies, view detailed information about each movie, and purchase tickets.

 ---
 ## Table of Contents